kjetilk/p5-web-solid-test-basic/README.md

 ### Implements

-- 1. That an HTTP PUT request to the given URL with a short Turlte payload succeeds.
+- 1. That an HTTP PUT request to the given URL with a short Turtle payload succeeds.

 # NOTE

 The parameters above are in the RDF formulated as actual full URIs, but where the local part is used here and resolved by the [Test::FITesque::RDF](https://metacpan.org/pod/Test::FITesque::RDF) framework, see its documentation for details.

+# TODO

+The namespaces used in the current fixture tables are examples, and will be changed before an 1.0 release of the system.

 # BUGS